 – A general stage manager

 d.
 The stage will be available for the candidates the night before or the day of the competition for a choreographic and technical set-up session.

 e.
 The order of appearance on stage for the final round shall be determined by drawing lots the day of the competition.

 The competition will award five prizes.

 Three main prizes will be awarded by the jury

-At the end of the final round, the jury will award two laureates who will have the opportunity to create for one of these two ballets during the 2020-21 or 2021-2022 season:
+At the end of the final round, the jury will award two laureates who will have the opportunity to create for one of these two ballets during the 2024-2025 season:

 – Opéra National de Bordeaux,